Close Menu

 We once again embody Joe Musashi, leader of the Oboro clan, who must face a new global threat led by the sinister Lord Ruse and his army of demons and mercenaries.
 The story, although simple, serves as a perfect framework for immersing ourselves in an intense and challenging adventure.

 • In terms of combat, we have a wide repertoire of movements.
 We have light attacks, powerful attacks, jumps, dashes, and, of course, the use of the katana as the main weapon.
 To this, we add special attacks known as Ninjutsu, which include fire abilities, shuriken bursts, or high-speed charges.
-These movements consume an energy bar that we must manage carefully to use them at the right moment.
+These movements consume an energy bar that we must manage carefully to use them at the right time.

 Gameplay feels like a constant dance.
-Each of Joe’s movements is part of a kind of choreography that conveys the Ninja essence.
-The satisfaction of chaining combos and finishing off a wave of enemies without taking damage is one of those pleasures that only well-designed games can offer, and this one achieves it.
+Each of Joe’s movements is part of a kind of choreography that transmits the Ninja essence.
+The satisfaction of chaining combos and finishing off a wave of enemies without taking any damage is one of those pleasures that only well-designed games can offer, and this one achieves it.

 Additionally, we have strategic save points that allow us to rest between phases or return to previous areas to complete secrets.
 Each level shows a progress percentage, which makes it easy to know how much we have left to explore and complete.